 Can we use Lombok API in our real time project ?

 Yes Of coarse.
 In fact, many developers who are familiar with this API are using Lombok in their project development to minimize the coding & effort.
 It also helps us in avoiding habit of writing repetitive code.
+However, it always depends on your project guidelines whether to use third party API like Lombok or not.

 We went through all the useful annotations of Lombok Project.
 Now we should be in a position to use Lombok in our projects.
 This is all about ‘How To Reduce Boilerplate Code In Java Using Lombok Annotations’.
 Further, if there is any update in Lombok API, we will update here only.
 If you find anything interesting, don’t hesitate to put your comment.
 Also, let us know if you have learned something from the article header ‘How To Reduce Boilerplate Code In Java Using Lombok Annotations’.